GSA/punchcard/CONTRIBUTING.md

 git config --global user.email "contributor@example.com"
 ```

 Writing good commit logs is important.
-A commit log should describe what changed and wnon_es_en_template.
+A commit log should describe what changed and why.

 ```
 git add ...